MovingUniverseLab/BAGLE_Microlensing/README.md

 - PSBL: point-source, binary-lens
 - FSPL: finite-source, point-lens (minimal support... not well tested yet)

 All models support fitting data with single or multi-band photometry only, astrometry only, or joint fitting of photometry and astrometry (recommended).

+## Documentation
+The documentation to the BAGLE code can be found [here](https://bagle.readthedocs.io/en/latest/)

 ## Installation Instructions
 ### Clone the repo: